mathcbc/minusGAN/README.md

 ```

 ### Experiment results on toy data
-we have two datasets X and Y,
+We have two datasets X and Y,

 <img src='https://github.com/mathcbc/minusGAN/blob/master/results/X_train.png' align="left" width=250 />
 <img src='https://github.com/mathcbc/minusGAN/blob/master/results/Y_train.png'  width=250/>

-plot them together in a pciture,
+and plot them together in a pciture.

 <img src='https://github.com/mathcbc/minusGAN/blob/master/results/X_Y_train.png' width=250/>

-and we want to generate a dataset which is from the dataset X but not from the dataset Y, like the set operation of X minus Y.
+We want to generate a dataset which is from the dataset X but not from the dataset Y, like the set operation of X minus Y.

 What **minusGAN** generated are